What information do we collect?

 Do we pass your information to third parties?

-We will share your email address and name with Remo to allow for registering on the Remo Event platform.
+We will share your email address and profile details with CrowdComms to allow for app registration.

-We will share you attendance/registration information with Tyler Events Ltd which is organising the Summit 2021 on behalf of Kantar.
-We may send your personal information to other group companies within Kantar, WPP, affiliates and third parties to help us process your personal information for the purposes set out in this policy.
+We will share your attendance/registration information with Tyler Events Ltd which is organising The World Audiences Summit 2022 on behalf of Kantar.
+We may send your personal information to other group companies within Kantar, affiliates and third parties to help us process your personal information for the purposes set out in this policy.